• Bloglovin

 If only I could have imagined these honey roasted fig and goat cheese popsicles back then, I’d have spent my evenings harvesting fruit instead.
 And probably also eating far fewer Otter Pops.
 We’re talking 10+ pops/night as a teenager.
 Between those and the tongue tattoo fruit roll ups, I based my diet around food dye and corn syrup.

-With only natural ingredients, these honey roasted fig and goat cheese popsicles are on the opposite end of the health spectrum.
+With only natural ingredients, these honey roasted fig and goat cheese popsicles are basically the opposite.
 I should call them power pops.
-Non-fat plain greek yogurt, a drizzle of honey, a bit of goat cheese, and a basket of roasted figs. When you take your favorite healthy breakfast and freeze it, magic turns it into dessert.
+Non-fat plain greek yogurt, a drizzle of honey, a bit of goat cheese, and a basket of roasted figs. When you take your favorite breakfast and freeze it, magic turns it into dessert.
 Which means you can eat a couple of these before nine am.
 Breakfast dessert.

 Honey Roasted Fig Popsicles